Search

 Material communicating with the BIM (McBIM) – McBIM

-In 2009, the CRAN laboratory begun to study the concept of “communicating materials” where materials are able to communicate with their environment, process, exchange information, and store data in their own structure.
-Besides, they also have the capability to sense their environment and measure the
+In 2009, the CRAN laboratory proposed the concept of «communicating materials,« materials that can communicate with their environment, process, exchange, and store data or information.
+They also have the ability to monitor their environment and measure their internal constants.
+This concept has been

 Collective organization and innovation: case of fab Lab – ORCILAB